1900 N. Tamiami Trail

 Perry McAdow, a wealthy mid-westerner, visited Punta Gorda in 1896 staying at the Hotel Punta Gorda.
 He decided to make this his new home and worked out a deal with the City Council to build a home in Harvey Park (between Harvey and Cross Streets) with the agreement that it would revert back to the city upon his death.
 The house was completed in 1897 and was 2 1/2 stories, 60 x 45 feet with large verandas and was said to have cost $10,000.
 Perry brought his new wife, Marian, to Punta Gorda in the winter of 1897 and they took up residence in the new home.

 Marian was a student of tropical horticulture and traveled the world searching for tropical trees and plants for their home.
-She planted the Banyan tree that still stands behind the hotel on Retta Esplanade.
+In 1904, she planted the Banyan tree that still stands behind the hotel on Retta Esplanade.
 She also planted an Ear tree, also known as a Elephant Ear, sapling that she brought back from her world travels around 1898 near the house.

 In 1946 Joseph Redinger bought the property and began extensive renovation.
 He divided the spacious rooms into 12 more, added bathrooms, a bigger kitchen, and dining room and operated the home as the Bayshore Lodge.
 The dining room was said to be the largest in Punta Gorda and could serve 300 guests.